tengu-team/tutorial-k8s-che/README.md

 ```
 You can monitor the deployment with `watch -c juju status --color`.
 When all applications are active (except the haproxy charm which will stay "unkown") the deployment is done.

-## Step 2:  Upgrade Eclipse Che to the latest version
+## OPTIONAL Step 1.5:  Upgrade Eclipse Che to the latest version
+**Skip this step if your eclipse che uses at least version 6.0.0.**

 The Eclipse Che charm uses (at the time of writing) an older version.
 We'll upgrade to the latest build to get the newest features and bug fixes.
 ```
 juju ssh eclipse-che/0